anuj-guptaa/EEG-Group7/README.md

 Suphawich Sungkhavorn - 122564
 ## Preliminary Dataset Chosen:
 Left/Right Hand 1D/2D movement 1-Dimensional - https://sites.google.com/site/projectbci/
+## Progress - November 14, 2021
+- Training method has been attempted on different (but similar dataset) by Nutapol
+- ## NEXT STEPS:
+Complete training and achieve good accuracy.
 ## Progress - November 7, 2021
 - Dataset has been converted into frequency-domain with all channels seperated
 - Power line at 50 Hz has been removed